 Red Dead Redemption: John Marston knows that there are thirty-five men outside his barn with guns.
 He also knows that he has to die to save his family.
 His pistol holds fifteen rounds— sixteen men (if the player is quick enough that is), counting John, die.

 Usually Ganondorf in every Zelda game he's been in has a profound effect.
 Most notable are his death scenes in The Legend of Zelda: The Wind Waker, where Link impales his forehead with the Master Sword, he says his final line, then turns to stone.
 And The Legend of Zelda: Twilight Princess, where Link stabs him through the torso where the Sage's Sword had impaled him, Ganondorf stands back up, then dies on his feet after finding out Zant died, Master Sword stuck straight through him.

 Also Mikau from The Legend of Zelda: Majora's Mask, who is mortally wounded and lying on the beach.
 He asks Link if he will hear his last message.
-After Link agrees to this, Mikau stands up, sings his last song, and falls down, dead.
+After Link agrees to this, Mikau jumps up and rocks out while singing his last song, then falls back down and dies.

 Archer gets one in the Fate route, being able to kill Berserker several times even though he was still exhausted from fighting Saber.
 He kills Berserker over and over again even without his Reality Marble.